nrwl/nx/docs/shared/packages/react/react-plugin.md

 To create a new workspace with React, run `npx create-nx-workspace@latest --preset=react-standalone`.

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/react` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+{% /callout %}

 To add the React plugin to an existing workspace, run one of the following:

 ```shell